sympy/sympy/doc/src/guides/solving/solve-numerically.md

 ### Equations with no solution

-Some equations have no solution, in which case SymPy may return an empty set.
+Some equations have no solution, in which case SymPy may return an error.
 For example, the equation $exp(x) = 0$ has no solution:

 ```py
 >>> from sympy import nsolve, exp